 - Your suspension/traction control will not be able to handle highway speeds appropriately.
 The suspension system comes under stress, and, over time, the weakest point can give way.

-- Reduced effectiveness of your breaks.
+- Reduced effectiveness of your brakes.

 - Overloading could seriously compromise your ability to steer the car in a straight line and round bends safely.
 You could do serious damage and lose control if you hit a pot-hole or other obstruction at any speed.

 - Any sudden steering/maneuvering is almost certain to end in a spinout.